GoogleCloudPlatform/cloud-errors-nodejs/README.md

 	```

 > All initialization arguments are optional but please be aware that to report errors to the service
-> one must specify a projectId either through the `GLCOUD_PROJECT` enviorment variable or through the
+> one must specify a projectId either through the `GLCOUD_PROJECT` environment variable or through the
 > Javascript interface while developing locally.
 One must also specify a key through
-> the Javascript interface or through the `GOOGLE_APPLICATION_CREDENTIALS` enviorment variable which
+> the Javascript interface or through the `GOOGLE_APPLICATION_CREDENTIALS` environment variable which
 > should contain a path to the keyfile while developing locally.

 * **Using Express?**